sanjaymeena/Tutorials/README.md

 Tutorials
 =========

-All tutorials created by me will be stored here
+All tutorials created by me will be stored in this repository.